unknown321/wampy/USAGE.md

 <img src="images/settings-misc.png" alt="misc settings">

 `Swap prev/next buttons` swaps prev/next buttons when wampy is on to match Winamp track buttons. *Note*: if wampy is on and screen is off, this behaviour is NOT turned off.
-Don't be surprised when you turn on wampy with this option, turn off display and then change tracks just like you used to with default player.

 `Huge cover art` changes cover art resolution in default player to 480x480.
 It also changes title field to `<artist> - <title>`.

 `Show time` adds current time to volume indicator.
 Time updates every 10 seconds, 24 hours format.
-Disabled on WalkmanOne due to interface clutter.
+Disabled on Walkman One due to interface clutter.

 `Disable touchscreen` disables touchscreen on next wampy toggle.
 To temporarily enable touchscreen in wampy while in this mode, set volume to 120 and toggle wampy twice.